tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make an attack, you can spend a recovery to add fire damage equal to 10 times your level to the attack, hit or miss (if the attack targets more than one creature, divide the extra damage among the targets).

 **Quirk:** Consumes spirits.

 ---

-#### Goblet of Proffered Blood

-The interior of this cup is inscribed with many symbols—some you recognize as being sigils of the icons.
-When you roll icon relationship dice, you can spend a recovery to reroll one of the dice.

-**Quirk:** Worships authority.

----